-Carlos Ordonez studied at UNAM, Mexico, getting a B.Sc.
+Bio: Carlos Ordonez studied at UNAM University in Mexico, getting a B.Sc. in actuarial science

 getting the PhD in 2000.

-collaborating in the optimization of machine learning and cube algorithms
+collaborating in the optimization of machine learning and cube query processing algorithms

 In 2006 Carlos joined the Department of Computer Science at the University of Houston,

-From July 2014 to July 2015 Carlos was a visiting researcher at ATT Research Labs
+From July 2014 to July 2015 Carlos worked as a visiting researcher with ATT Labs-Research

 (formerly ATT Bell Labs),

 extending the R language and data quality with Divesh Srivastava.